 1. Household Hazardous Waste (HHW) Collection Sites

 This is often the most recommended and environmentally sound option.
-Most municipalities and counties have designated Household Hazardous Waste collection facilities or run periodic collection events.
+Most municipalities and counties operate designated Household Hazardous Waste collection facilities or conduct periodic collection events.
 These sites are equipped to handle flammable liquids like gasoline safely and ensure they are processed or disposed of according to environmental regulations.

 To find your local HHW facility, check your city or county’s waste management website, public works department, or search online for “household hazardous waste disposal near me.”
 You’ll typically need to bring the old gasoline in an approved, sealed container.
-They may have limits on the quantity you can bring at one time, so it’s wise to call ahead or check their website.
+They may have limits on the quantity you can bring at one time, so it’s wise to call ahead or check their website for specific guidelines regarding accepted materials and drop-off procedures.

 When to Call the Professionals

-If you have a large quantity of old gasoline (e.g., multiple 5-gallon cans) or if the gasoline has become contaminated with water, oil, or other substances, it’s best to contact a professional hazardous waste disposal service.
-These services are equipped to handle bulk quantities and mixed contaminants safely and compliantly.
+If you have a large quantity of old gasoline (more than 5 gallons), or if the gasoline is contaminated (e.g., with water, dirt, or other chemicals), it’s best to contact a professional hazardous waste disposal service.
+These services are equipped to handle large volumes and hazardous materials safely and in compliance with all regulations.

 Common Mistakes to Avoid